DNS Lookup

 What is DNS Lookup?

 “DNS lookup” is the process through which the DNS records of a domain are fetched and provided to the user.
-By performing a DNS lookup, a user can see the various DNS records for a domain, such as the A record, AAAA record, MX record, and so on.
+By performing a lookup, a user can see the various DNS records for a domain, such as the A record, AAAA record, MX record, and so on.

 Every domain has DNS records stored in the authoritative nameservers.
 These records define the domain's IP address, recipient email servers, nameserver credentials, etc.